ralph-mcardell/sh-utils/doc/dict.md

 vector_append() {
   local vector="${1}"
   shift
-  # Once again convert vector element value arguments to dict key value pair
+  # Once again convert vector element value arguments to dict key:value pair
   # arguments, this time the initial index is the number of elements in the
   # vector-dict:
   local count=$#